-Perfect for families or those wanting to escape the hustle and bustle of the bigger resorts, visitors can enjoy uncrowded slopes, luxurious chalets and the charm of a peaceful Alpine village.
-The ski area is also known to be one of the ultimate off-piste paradises in the Alps.
+Perfect for families or those wanting to escape the hustle and bustle of the bigger ski resorts, visitors can enjoy uncrowded slopes, luxurious chalets and the charm of a peaceful Alpine village.
+The ski area is also known to be one of the ultimate off-piste paradises in the Alps with excellent skiing.

 Resort Altitude: 1,500m

 Blue Runs: 15km

 Black Runs: 7km

 The Sainte Foy ski area is small, with a total of only 42km of slopes ranging from 1,500m to 2,620m.
 Whilst this is enough for beginners to get their ski legs, intermediate and advanced skiers will quickly get through this ski area.
 However, Sainte Foy is known for its extensive and unspoiled off-piste; if you are a freeride skier then this resort is a paradise, with a plethora of huge powder bowls, tree runs and fantastically snowsure slopes.

 Beginners will enjoy a fantastic range of blue runs to enjoy, which are perfect for mastering the basics on.
 There aren't a vast amount of slopes for more advanced skiers, however, those looking to explore territory off the piste will be spoiled for choice.
 Get a guide and head up one of the four chairlifts and then make your own way down the off-piste areas; you’ll find it hard to suppress the smiles after a day skiing here.

 Beginner and freeride boarders will benefit most from this area.
 Snowboards were created for areas like this and you won't find better off-piste anywhere in the Alps.
 Explore endless options; from the tree runs into Villaroger to the exciting climb up to the top of Grand Col.